Start here > Slavery Dreams Demons Soul God Heaven

 The emailers are right.
 For us and for the ancients, supernatural doings do imply supernatural power.
 But what you're about to learn is that in the ancient world supernatural doings—miracles—weren't rare.
 Miracles were just how the world worked.
 You can't explain Jesus' miracles until you understand that.

-Let's start with a couple examples
+Let's start with a few examples

 Jesus'